 If you want to remove mastic silicone, this guide is for you.

 On this page you’ll discover:

-While a Stanley knife is sharp enough to cut out mastic sealant, there’s a very real chance of it slipping and damaging the bath.
+While a Stanley knife is sharp enough to cut out and remove mastic sealant, there’s a very real chance of it slipping and damaging the bath.

 If you’re still concerned about scratching the bath, you can use masking tape to protect it.